-The fact is: most of us Mormons are seriously addicted to unhealthy foods: foods filled with fat, sugar, white flour, and salt; processed foods; calorically-dense foods; foods that create a “taste sensation” in our mouths; rich meaty foods, cheese, and hundreds of ice cream combinations.
+The fact is: most of us Latter-day Saints are seriously addicted to unhealthy foods: foods filled with fat, sugar, white flour, and salt; processed foods; calorically dense foods; foods that create a “taste sensation” in our mouths; rich meaty foods, cheese, and hundreds of ice cream combinations.
 We LOVE these foods!!
 But do we love them more than our health?
 More than the blessings promised in the Word of Wisdom?

 We love the pleasure signals in our bodies that come from eating meat, cheese, sweets, and junk foods.
 We don’t want to give them up, despite the harm they are doing to us physically and spiritually.
 This is more than mental; it is biological.
 Rats will choose cocaine over food, even to the point of their own starvation.
 They will likewise ignore healthy food when junk food is available to gorge themselves on.

 As moral agents, we certainly have the ability to resist indulging in these substances, but the combination of the pleasure they produce and their ready availability makes abuse easy.
 It should not surprise us that substance abuse is rampant in our society and in the Church.
 Yes, we don’t indulge in alcohol, tobacco or harmful drugs (and what a blessing that is!), but we are addicted to much that is harmful: soda pop, donuts, cookies, cake, hamburgers, pizza, macaroni and cheese, chips, ice cream, bacon, French fries, milkshakes, candy, and the list goes on.